CISLab-HKUST/Learning-to-Draw-Is-Learning-to-See/README.md

 ```

 ## Stroke Registration
-Our stroke registration section mainly references[Trace-vs-Freehand](https://github.com/zachzeyuwang/tracing-vs-freehand).
+Our stroke registration section mainly references [Trace-vs-Freehand](https://github.com/zachzeyuwang/tracing-vs-freehand).
 Unlike that project, we do not have trace data as the target.
 Instead, we use the sketches extracted from image prompts by [informative-drawings](https://github.com/carolineec/informative-drawings) as the target.

 Create the following folders under the `Data` folder:
 ```